Tyler Thomas Tops POWRi West at Creek County’s “Fall Fling”

 From Lonnie Wheatley

 SAPULPA, Okla.
-(October 27, 2018) – Collinsville, Oklahoma’s Tyler Thomas has enjoyed the hot hand among the Midget ranks in recent weeks.
+(October 27, 2018) – Collinsville, Oklahoma’s Tyler Thomas has enjoyed the hot hand in the Midget ranks in recent weeks.

 It continued on Saturday night atop the Creek County Speedway clay oval with Thomas besting a field of 47 Lucas Oil POWRi West Midget League presented by Executive Concrete NWA entries to take “Fall Fling” honors in the 25-lap feature event.